 where α indicates the ratio of overlapping resources (0<α<1).

 For multi-Rx with non-overlapping scheme, the interference between two AoAs can be ignored.
 Then the test parameters for Mode 1 in the legacy RRM test methodology specified in [3] can be reused.

+For fine beam and rough beam, the lower bound of G1/G2 is the gain different from legacy REFSENS and legacy EIS spherical coverage.

 6.2.2.2 Test parameters for Mode 2